aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-with-aes/_index.md

 > **Pro tip:** Keep your passwords in a secure vault; never hard‑code them in production code.

-## How to encrypt zip files with AES‑192
+## How to create password protected zip with AES‑192

 If you need a stronger level of protection, switch to **AES‑192**.
 The code is identical; only the `EncryptionMethod` changes.